Evaluation of CZT Detector Performance in Alpha and Gamma Spectrometry: Response to alpha irradiation

 \section{Response to alpha irradiation}

 Figures \ref{fig:Alphas} and \ref{fig:Alphas13} show the tri-alpha source spectra recorded with the tested samples.
-The difference in MCA channel values is due to the set Amptek MCA binning range; otherwise, no changes were made to the setup.
+The difference in MCA channel values is attributed to the Amptek MCA binning range, which was adjusted due to the observed poor response; otherwise, no changes were made to the setup.
+The inter-peak distances were calculated relative to the $^{241}\text{Am}$ 5.49 MeV emission centroids.

-The inter-peak distances were calculated relative to samples’ middle-peak centroids.
-Resulting values are shown to be consistent throughout the batch, yielding \text{11.42 ± 0.32\%} for the left peak and \text{9.99 ± 0.33\%} for the right one.
-The ratio of these values corresponds to the ratio of isotope relative energies.
-Sample 3 alpha radiation response is substantially worse compared to the rest of the samples.
+The three expected emissions, exhibiting the low-energy tailing of planar CZT spectra ~\cite{b}, are observed for all measured samples.
+Characteristic peak MCA channel position correlates with the sample thicknesses, for thicker samples fixed 650 V bias results in a weaker electric field.
+However, the alpha radiation response of samples 1 and 3 is substantially worse compared to the rest of the batch.
 This is reflected in the calculated ER values.
-Surface or close-to-surface defects, as well as electrode thickness, might be a potential reason for deteriorated performance.
-Evaluating the defect concentration impact on detection performance is planned as a continuation study.
+Sample 1, compared to sample 3 has more pronounced peaks and visibly deeper valleys between them.
+Surface or near-surface defects might be a potential reason for deteriorated performance, as the alpha spectral response is highly sensitive to the quality of the surface.
+Characterization of the impact of defect composition on detection performance is planned to be a subject of future research.